-How to Say Happy Birthday in English (With Cultural Tips)
+How to Say Happy Birthday in English: Birthday Wishes and Messages You Should Know

 Last updated: March 9, 2026

 You'd think saying happy birthday in English would be simple, right?
 Just two words.
-But here's the thing: English speakers have dozens of ways to wish someone a happy birthday, and the one you choose depends on who you're talking to, how formal the situation is, and what kind of relationship you have with that person.
-If you're learning English and want to sound natural when celebrating someone's birthday, you need to know more than just the basic phrase.
+But here's the thing: If you're learning English and want to sound natural when celebrating someone's birthday, you need to know more than just the basic phrase.
 Let me walk you through everything you need to make your birthday wishes sound genuinely thoughtful and culturally appropriate.

 - How to say happy birthday in English